patisankar/DS-Alg/journal.md

 ### lessons
 I need to improve reframe problem rather than speed.

-Strip the problem to what actually matters, identify state, transistion come from rules.
+I think I can quickly learn patterns, which I could solve any pattern.
+Turns out it is not working.
+I need practice 1 problem for one pattern .

 Step1: Strip the Problem to What Survives
 ============